 Making Sense of North Carolina Personal Injury Lawsuits

 In many cases, a personal injury claim can be handled without ever having to go to court.
-A personal injury attorney can facilitate negotiations between the at fault part, the insurance company, and the injured person to come to fair settlement agreement.
+A personal injury attorney can facilitate negotiations between the at fault part, the insurance company, and the injured person to come to a fair settlement agreement.
 Yet, in the past few years, more and more personal injury claims have gone to court.
-This is in part because insurance companies have been putting more pressure on their claims adjusters to minimize the amount of settlements and deny claims, rather than settling those claims for a fair sum.
+This is in part because insurance companies have been putting more pressure on their claims adjusters to minimize the number of settlements and deny claims, rather than settling those claims for a fair sum.
 This leads the victims of such injuries to take their claims to court as the only way to ensure that they do receive just compensation for their damages.
 Here, we’ll discuss the process of personal injury lawsuits in North Carolina when they do end up in court.

 Establishing Who Is Liable in Your Personal Injury Claim

 The first step in any personal injury claim, long before it goes to trial, is to establish who the negligent or at-fault party is.
-This the defendant, also known as the tortfeasor, is the person who has caused the injury through their negligence or wrongdoing.
+This defendant, also known as the tortfeasor, is the person who has caused the injury through their negligence or wrongdoing.
 The insurance company of this person will likely be the entity that is responsible for paying for your damages, and if they refuse to do so fairly, this is what will lead you to the only realistic option to recover fair damages – going to court.

 Filing a Personal Injury Claim Lawsuit in North Carolina

-Personal injury claim lawsuits are civil proceedings which are filed in the North Carolina Civil Court.
+Personal injury claim lawsuits are civil proceedings that are filed in the North Carolina Civil Court.
 Which court you file the claim with will depend on the amount of compensation you are trying to obtain.
 If the amount of compensation that you are seeking is less than $10,000, then you will file the claim in the District Court.
 If the sum is greater than this, you must file your claim in the Superior Court.
 You will then have to deal with the pre-trial processes associated with that court.

-After you file the lawsuit, the defendant will receive notice and will have a deadline to answer to the lawsuit by admitting to the allegations (or accusation of liability) or denying those allegations.
+After you file the lawsuit, the defendant will receive a notice and will have a deadline to answer the lawsuit by admitting to the allegations (or accusation of liability) or denying those allegations.
 The defendant may also provide an affirmative defense to argue against the allegations and may also file a counterclaim against the injured person, who is the plaintiff.